 When I was in 4th grade, I bullied someone.

-The girl I bullied was very pretty, with gorgeous brown hair.
-And big curly locks.
+The girl I bullied was very pretty.
+She had long, curly, gorgeous locks.
 Her stay-at-home mom put her hair in a bow each day.
 Her clothes were new and clean and pressed, many of them hand-made by her mom.
-I think she had one younger brother.
 She was quiet and sweet.
+A living doll.
+In my young mind, she had the whole of her mom’s attention.

 Wearing my mostly too small, hand-me-down clothes, I was jealous.
-I’d had a short “pixie cut” since about age 5 because it was easier for my mom and older sister.
-I had 5 siblings.
-My mom and dad both worked.
-There wasn’t a lot of extra time for hand-made clothes or one on one attention.
-I was a tomboy.
+I’d had a “pixie cut” since about age 5.
+When my hair was longer, I screamed every time my mom and sister came near me with a brush, so short hair was the answer.
+I competed for attention with five siblings.
+My parents worked all day.
+There wasn’t a lot of time for hand-made clothes or one on one attention.
+I was a scruffy tomboy.

-I tell my perception of her life and mine because my young mind made up a lie that life was unfair.
+I tell my perception of her life and mine because I’d made up a lie that life was unfair.
 The other girl had what I thought I wanted.
 Her life looked perfect to me.
 I didn’t know her well or what it was like inside her house.
-I was jealous and I resorted to bullying because of my thinking.
+I was jealous.
+I resorted to bullying because of the stories I’d made up about her life and mine.

 My 9 year old brain thought like this: